 And while it can’t help you rival Dr. Strange’s creativity and quick-thinking, it definitely helps you out!

 A mind map focuses on images, shapes, and colors, which leaves a greater impact on our brain’s thinking capacity.

 This unique combination of mental triggers helps our brain process and memorize such a concept in greater detail when compared to traditional note taking or plain text.

 I mean, try identifying all the Infinity Stones if they were of the same color!

-5. Makes learning meaningful
+5. Mind maps for making learning meaningful

 There’s a difference between learning through textbooks and in-person training, right?